SoftwareTestingFast/Assignment-2/README.md

 They are testing either it should render only right arrow, left arrow , both right and left arrow , append one index on clicking right arrow, subtracting an index on clicking left arrow.
 Hence the testers have done quite a good job by testing detailed functionalities.

 #Testing by us
+We have done UI as well as API testing on ReactStore Front
 #Api Testing
 For Api Testing we have followed the following steps
 1) Download the testing environment i-e tool which is JEST